-A lot of Intune admins waited for the feature Intune driver update management.
+Many Intune admins have been waiting for the Intune driver update management feature.
 Now it is here.
-In this blog post I want to describe whats behind this feature, how it works and how you can start with.
+In this blog post I want to describe what’s behind this feature, how it works, and how you can get started with it.

 What is driver management?

-Driver management is a new Feature wich was added on June 26, 2023 to Intune.
+Driver management is a new feature which was added on June 26, 2023 to Intune.

-Driver management is to controlling, updating, and maintaining windows drivers via Intune.
-With driver management the administrator can decide when or if an specific driver should be installed on the devices in the field to avoid compatibility or other issues.
-You can see a list of new drives which applies to your devices in the field.
+Driver management is to controlling, updating, and maintaining Windows drivers via Intune.
+With driver management the administrator can decide when or if a specific driver should be installed on the devices in the field to avoid compatibility or other issues.
+You can see a list of new drivers that apply to your devices in the field.

 Video material

-Together with Niklas Tinner I had an nice chat about the Intune driver update management.
+Together with Niklas Tinner I had a nice chat about the Intune driver update management.

 There are different prerequisites to activate / use the Intune driver management: